Optimal heteroskedasticity testing in nonparametric regression: Arbitrary variance profile

 \begin{theorem} Suppose \(\alpha > 0\).
 If \(\eta \in (0, 1)\), then there exists \(c_\eta > 0\) not depending on \(n\) such that for all \(0 < c < c_\eta\) and \(n\) sufficiently large depending only on \(\eta\), we have

 \end{theorem}

-The proof can be found in Section \ref{section:beta_zero_lower_proof}; a brief sketch is given here.
-The construction is standard for establishing a \(n^{-1/2}\) (squared) rate and will be familiar to the reader well-acquainted with minimax arguments.
+The proof can be found in the supplementary material; a brief sketch is given here.
 The minimax testing risk is bounded from below by obtaining a simple-versus-simple testing problem by constructing a prior (nearly) supported on the alternative.
 Though the construction in the proof is slightly different, for all intents and purposes the following is essentially employed,